pascaliske/infrastructure/docs/specs/index.md

 ## Storage

 Currently I'm not using anything special as a storage solution for my cluster.
-The built-in [`local-path-provisioner`](https://github.com/rancher/local-path-provisioner) of K3s is fulfilling any [`PersistentVolumeClaim`](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/) object but I'm [planning to switch to Longhorn](https://github.com/pascaliske/infrastructure/issues/107).
+The built-in [`local-path-provisioner`](https://github.com/rancher/local-path-provisioner) of K3s is fulfilling any [`PersistentVolumeClaim`](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/) objects ~~but I'm [planning to switch to Longhorn](https://github.com/pascaliske/infrastructure/issues/107)~~.

 ## Hostnames